truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 ### 24.10-RC.1 Known Issues

+* Nvidia GPU transcoding is not functioning with the Plex application ([NAS-131591](https://ixsystems.atlassian.net/browse/NAS-131591)).

+* Mariadb-based applications require [additional steps to successfully migrate into 24.10](https://github.com/truenas/apps/issues/592#issuecomment-2391455422).

 * Users with 15 or more applications installed can experience a network exhaustion error on upgrade to 24.10-RC.1, resulting in the apps service failing to initialize ([NAS-131485](https://ixsystems.atlassian.net/browse/NAS-131485)).

-* Mariadb-based applications require [additional steps to successfully migrate into 24.10](https://github.com/truenas/apps/issues/592#issuecomment-2391455422).

 * GPU passthrough issues can occur due to the UI passing malformed data to `system.advanced.update_gpu_pci_ids` resulting in an error dialog on VM creation ([NAS-130983](https://ixsystems.atlassian.net/browse/NAS-130983)).
   Users who encounter this issue can simply close the dialog.